OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-hello-world.md

 This application is very simple.
 It has only 4 files:

 - `openvidu-browser-VERSION.js`: openvidu-browser library.
 You don't have to manipulate this file.
-- `app.js`: sample application main JavaScritp file, which makes use of _openvidu-browser-VERSION.js_.
+- `app.js`: sample application main JavaScript file, which makes use of _openvidu-browser-VERSION.js_.
 - `style.css`: some CSS classes to style _index.html_.
 - `index.html`: HTML code for the form to connect to a video-call and for the video-call itself.
 It has two links to both JavaScript files: